mvolkmann/blog/src/swift/swift-ui.md

 The contents of a Core Data database can be automatically synchronized with a CloudKit database in iCloud.

-When the database is "private", the data is shared between all devices owned by a single user.
+When the database is "private" (the default), the data is shared between all devices owned by a single user.
 When the database is "public", the data is shared between all users and all devices.